Analog Astronaut Research

 The Mission

 HI-SEAS stands for Hawaii Space Exploration Analog and Simulation.
 I was a part of the EMMIHS-23 "Lokahi" mission.
 EMMIHS-23 is the abbreviation for EuroMoonMars International MoonBase Alliance HI-SEAS 2023.
 We named our specific mission “Lokahi”, which means Unity in Hawaiian.
+As an analog astronaut, I’d be researching crew psychology in a simulated lunar habitat and eventual long-duration spaceflight Moon mission.

 Photo: Stephanie Rosales, Space Engineer